civiform/docs/docs/it-manual/sre-playbook/database-disaster-recovery.md

 This option utilizes the CiviForm Terraform-based deployment system.
 It will create a temporary EC2 host with access to the database, install the PostgreSQL client, run pg_dump or pg_restore, and then clean up the resources.
 These commands require the `ssh`, `ssh-keygen`, and `scp` binaries to be available on your system.

-{% hint style="danger" %}

 #### Backup
-{% hint style="danger" %}
-This process will create a dump of the entire database, including personally identifiable information.
-Ensure you take the utmost care in handling this data and store it in a secure location.
-{% endhint %}
 1. From your clone of the `civiform-deploy` repo, run `bin/run`.
 2. Enter the `dumpdb` command and follow the prompts.

 #### Restore
-{% hint style="danger" %}
-This process will overwrite the entire database with the contents of the dump file, including all applicant data.
-Ensure this is really what you want to do before proceeding.
-{% endhint %}
 1. From your clone of the `civiform-deploy` repo, run `bin/run`.
 2. Enter the `restoredb` command and follow the prompts.